 Moviso Academy was originally founded to meet the needs of the real estate professional community in the San Diego, California area.
-Since its inception, the focus has been expanded to include computer and business skill development.
-It is the intent of the School to continue to meet these training needs as well as the relevant training needs of the community at large.
+Since its inception, the focus has been expanded to include computer and business skill development as well as criminal justice.
+It is the intent of the school to continue to meet these training needs as well as the relevant training needs of the community at large.